d-rybakov/ml-delivery-framework/phase-2-data-understanding/P02_Data_Quality_Report_T.md

 *\[These datasets were identified during Task 2.1 Collect Initial Data and structurally documented in the Data Dictionary Report (Task 2.2).
 The present report evaluates the quality of these datasets to determine their suitability for subsequent analytical tasks.\]*

-4. # Data Quality Assessment Framework {#data-quality-assessment-framework}
+# 4 Data Quality Assessment Framework

 *\[Define the methodological framework used to evaluate the quality of the datasets included in this report.
 This section explains the data quality dimensions and validation checks applied during the verification process in CRISP-DM Task 2.4  **Verify Data Quality.**\]*